PGY2: Internal Medicine (UC Medical Center)

 • Pharmacist licensure in the state of Ohio

-The PGY2 Residency Certificate will be awarded with completion of all established program requirements, including achievement of Required Competency Areas, Goals, and Objectives for PGY2 Internal Medicine Pharmacy Residency.
+The PGY2 Residency Certificate will be awarded with the completion of all established program requirements, including achievement of Required Competency Areas, Goals, and Objectives for PGY2 Internal Medicine Pharmacy Residency.

 The PGY2 Internal Medicine program structure is based on clinical learning experiences evaluating objectives that align with Competency Areas R1, R2, and R3.